 Here are FOUR simple steps you can take to create a waste-free lunchbox:

-Opt for a bento style lunch box with separate compartments for different foods, or pack snacks in different sized reusable containers or reusable sandwich bags, such as sandwiches, sushi, chopped fruit, veggies, yoghurt and dips, which you can then pack into an insulated lunch box.
+Opt for a bento style lunch box with separate compartments for different foods, or pack snacks in different sized reusable containers or reusable sandwich bags.
 Another option is to use a vacuum-insulated food jar

 2. Reduce overly-processed foods.